DelroyGayle/interview_exercise/README_PARTS1TO3.md

 The main problem I see with this present approach is figuring out a uniform, consistent method for adding tags to the message model<br> so that they can be converted to conversation chat tags as easily as possible.<br>
 This would imply the use of *two* distinct model types with *two* different types of tags.<br>
-Thus, the primary challenges are how to efficiently and reliably get both models<br> to cooperate while minimizing complexity.
+Thus, the primary challenges are how to efficiently and reliably get both models to cooperate while minimizing complexity.

 #### My MockUp